-1. The candidate must be a TSA member.
+1. The candidate must be a current TSA member

-2. No more than three TSA members in good standing from the same state delegation may compete for a national office in the same year.
+2. There may be no more than three national officer candidates from a state delegation in the same year.

 3. Only current TSA members (active) in good standing are eligible to run for or hold a national office.